 - Practicing good posture

 A splint (or nightguard) fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles and reducing pain.
 Splints are measures that can reduce and even prevent TMJ stresses that often results from grinding your teeth during sleep.
 You may use them to slow the progression of your TMJ disorder.
 The splint (nightguard) is best in conjunction with our methods of chiropractic and physiotherapy treatments.
 Our chiropractors will let you know if you can benefit from a splint.

 A nightguard works by helping you stop the clenching or grinding of your teeth, reducing muscle tension at night, and helping protect the cartilage and joint surfaces.
 An anterior or forwardly positioned night-guard will help with moving your jaw forward and may aid in disc repositioning.
 Even if you are not big fans of wearing a nightguard, there are times when it is necessary.
 Often, we start the therapy without a night-guard, recommending it when it is required.
 Wear the nightguard during the night, while you sleep.
 Aside from a night-guard, other forms of dental-guard are wearable for 24 hours.
 We advise all our patients against the 24 hours/day devices unless, of course, there is a fractured jaw joint.
 I

-If there is no evidence of a severely acute traumatic condition, we recommend that you avoid wearing the 24 hour/day mouth appliances, for they may further complicate recovery.
+If there is no evidence of a severely acute traumatic condition, we recommend that you avoid wearing the 24 hours/day mouth appliances, for they may further complicate recovery.
 It is for this reason why we advise against them.
 We always recommend that you should never depend on an appliance alone.
 There might be a need for a Nightguard (in rare cases), but therapy should is a necessity for all jaw pain patients.
 Wearing a Nightguard can decrease the stress you subconsciously place on your jaw joints as you grind unknowing (Bruxism).